-Durban Poison is another famed weed strain.
-It’s a 100% sativa strain, which is a rare sight these days.
+Durban Poison is a famous cannabis strain, which is 100% sativa.
 As a result, you can expect the typical mind-focused, energizing, positive effects that any good sativa brings about.

-The taste of this strain is wonderful, combining sweet notes of vanilla with a tang of orange citrus and a hint of spice.
-The smoke is even creamy, which is probably what contributes to Durban Poison’s popularity.
+This strain’s taste is delicious, combining sweet notes of vanilla with a tang of orange citrus and a hint of spice.
+Even the smoke is creamy.

-This strain is pretty resilient to weather conditions as well as mold, so you can grow it both indoors and outdoors.
+This strain is pretty resilient to weather conditions and mold; therefore, you can grow it both indoors and outdoors.
 As a sativa, Durban Poison can grow to lofty heights; it can reach a wobbly seven feet!
 Unless you have a tall greenhouse with enough space, then outdoors may be the best option for this strain.

 Furthermore, it produces more buds outdoors.
-You may find a 16-ounce yield per plant when grown outdoors, or 13 ounces per meter squared indoors.
+It generally yields 16-ounces per plant when grown outdoors and 13 ounces per meter squared indoors.